zrmartin71/HTB_Write_Ups/HTB_Sherlock_I-Like-To.md

 ```
 Info on Windows Security Event 4724: https://learn.microsoft.com/en-us/windows/security/threat-protection/auditing/event-4724

-At the end of the command you can see the attacker used the net command to possibly change the password.
+At the end of the command, you can see the attacker used the net command to possibly change the password.

 ![image](https://github.com/zrmartin71/HTB_Write_Ups/assets/54414820/195c67ac-bcb0-4836-bb5a-e9d88b955363)